j-koziel/titanic-fitness/README.md

 This is just a development log which I have to make as part of my school project :)

+This is the format which I am using

+Iteration

+Feature
+- tests

 ## Frontend (Version 1) - 1 week

 ### Nav Bar